Explore our pet training FAQs to learn more about our training methods, our philosophy and what it’s like to work with us.

 Do you guarantee results?

 No, it is impossible and unethical to provide a 100% guarantee on future behavior.
-There are several factors affecting behavior that are beyond the scope of our control including but not limited to: prenatal environment, age, health, and genetics.
+There are several factors affecting pet behavior modification that are beyond the scope of our control including but not limited to: prenatal environment, age, health, and genetics.
 A competent, ethical, and knowledgeable behavior professional should never guarantee results.